How to Plant, Grow + Propagate Pothos

 Pothos are best kept as indoor plants.
 Let them spill over the edges of hanging baskets, alone or in a mixed planting.
 Keep them neatly trimmed, or let the runners grow long and train them to grow along a stair rail or mantel.
 Pothos can be grown in an aquarium to help maintain water quality.

-Be aware that pothos is poisonous if ingested and may be problematic for households with pets or children.
+Be aware that pothos is toxic if ingested and may be problematic for households with pets or children.
 If ingested it may cause oral irritation, difficulty swallowing and vomiting.
 The culprit is calcium oxalate, small insoluble crystals that abraid the lips, mouth and throat when consumed.
-Ingestion of the plant isn't usually life-threatening, unless there is enough swelling to obstruct breathing.
+Ingestion of the plant isn't usually life-threatening unless there is enough swelling to obstruct breathing.
 However, properly handled and kept out of the reach of pets and children, this plant is safe and nearly indestructible.

 How to Grow Pothos